This course will equip you with the understanding, knowledge and skills needed to work as a project manager in a variety of industries.

 How this course will make you industry ready

 Curtin's project management courses offer a broad approach to project management, so you can apply your learning to a wide range of industries, including construction, engineering, education, health, commerce, information technology, and research and development.

 The teaching staff have an extensive range of professional experience in the field of project management, providing practical relevance to your learning.

-What jobs can the Master of Science (Project Management) lead to?
+What jobs can the Project Management (MSc) lead to?

 The future of project management